 If you want to highlight skills rather than work experience, consider writing a hybrid resume.

-You should write a hybrid resume if your career path has been unconventional or unusual and you feel that your skills are more important than your career timeline.
+You should write a hybrid resume if your career path has been unconventional or if your skills are more important than your career timeline.
+This format allows you to highlight key abilities while still providing a clear work history.

 A hybrid resume allows you to emphasize all your best and most relevant skills right at the top of your resume with lots of detail, with less of a focus on the timing of specific accomplishments.
 This can be helpful when your most recent position isn’t directly relevant to the job you are applying to.